 Post-Consultation Working Group options: All changes relate to DCUSA Schedule 22 ‘Common Connection Charging Methodology’

-Legal text changes consistent across all options
+Legal text changes specific to Option 1 (basis of Consultation)

 Amend paragraph 1.16:

 Reinforcement costs for the Minimum Scheme in excess of the High-Cost Project Threshold, shall be charged to you in full as a Connection Charge.
 For the avoidance of doubt, where Paragraph 1.36 applies, the High-Cost Project Threshold will not apply.
 The calculation of this charge will include all costs for Reinforcement carried out at the same Voltage Level and one Voltage Level above the Point of Connection to the existing Distribution System.
 For Generation Connections the High-Cost Project Threshold is £200/kW; for Demand Connections the High-Cost Project Threshold is £1,720/kVA.
 Reinforcement costs below the High-Cost Project Threshold will follow the methodology outlined under paragraphs 1.17 to 1.27.
 For Generation Connections, where the Reinforcement costs at the same Voltage Level as the Point of Connection are greater than the High-Cost Project Threshold then the methodology outlined under paragraphs 1.17 to 1.27 will be applied to Reinforcement costs up to and including the High-Cost Project Threshold only.
 The table below illustrates the application of the High-Cost Project Threshold.

-Legal text changes specific to Option 1 (basis of Consultation)

 Amend paragraph 1.18:

 For a Generation Connection, where the Reinforcement is at the same Voltage Level of the voltage at the POC to the existing Distribution System, then the costs of Reinforcement shall be apportioned between you and us, unless other exceptions apply which take precedence.
 The methods used to apportion the costs of Reinforcement are set out in paragraphs 1.28 – 1.33 and shall be applied to the costs of Reinforcement up to and including the High-Cost Project Threshold in accordance with paragraph 1.28A (see Examples 32-33).